tmcdonagh/DockerProjects/monitor/receiver/README.md

-# Sender
+# Receiver

-Sends CPU data to Receiver through apache web server
+Receives CPU data from Sender

 ./installer to install
 ./destroy to stop and delete docker instance and container image